alhassy/emacs.d/README.md

     ;; Fold all source blocks on startup.
     (setq org-hide-block-startup t)

+    ;; Lists may be labelled with letters.
+    (setq org-list-allow-alphabetical t)

     ;; Avoid accidentally editing folded regions, say by adding text after an Org “⋯”.
     (setq org-catch-invisible-edits 'show)